 What’s good to know about Saint Petersburg?

 There is so much to see and do in this city that it’s easy to miss a few things when traveling on your own.
-Finding a tour guide or an experienced local could make the trip around the city a whole lot more interesting, especially when they point out things you never would have noticed on your own, as well as help skip all the lines you would have waited otherwise.
+Finding a tour guide or an experienced local could make the trip around the city a whole lot more interesting, especially when they point out things you never would have noticed on your own, as well as help skip all the lines you would have waited in otherwise.
 Fun facts on the way to Tsars Village, details inside the Catherine Palace, marvels of the Peterhof Gardens, and the wonders of the Hermitage all await you.

 One Day in Saint Petersburg Itinerary